bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 This may be an impediment to some workflows, such as where dual-redundant ingesters capture the same Source.
 Or where different teams within a business re-ingest the same Source in a different format.
 Some deployments may choose to accept this risk and allow broader re-use of Sources.
-Implementations may either apply default scopes to Sources which will grant all users write permissions, or they may use more permissive auth logic.
+Implementations may either apply default auth_classes to Sources which will grant all users write permissions, or they may use more permissive auth logic.

 ### Implementation

-To implement the model above, a way to hold the scopes in TAMS is needed, along with a system to store the permissions and the authorisation logic that maps them to scopes.
+To implement the model above, a way to hold the auth_classes in TAMS is needed, along with a system to store the permissions and the authorisation logic that maps them to auth_classes.

 For the latter, [Amazon Verified Permissions](https://aws.amazon.com/verified-permissions/) and [Permify](https://github.com/Permify/permify) both serve as permissions management tools.
-They allow authorisation decisions to be made by taking a set of policies defined in some domain-specific language, along with the attributes of the user (group membership) and resource (Source/Flow scope), and computing whether to allow the request.
+They allow authorisation decisions to be made by taking a set of policies defined in some domain-specific language, along with the attributes of the user (group membership) and resource (Source/Flow auth_classes), and computing whether to allow the request.
 This decision process is intended to be run inline for each request, for example at an authenticating proxy placed in front of the API server.

-For storing scopes an initial proof-of-concept could be built, as described above, using Source and Flow tags.
+For storing auth_classes an initial proof-of-concept could be built, as described above, using Source and Flow tags.
-A "special" `scope` tag would store a comma-separated list of scopes assigned to a Flow or Source The authenticating proxy would need to take steps to prevent unauthorised modification of this special tag, as described above.
+A "special" `auth_classes` tag would store a comma-separated list of auth_classes assigned to a Flow or Source The authenticating proxy would need to take steps to prevent unauthorised modification of this special tag, as described above.

-In addition, it should be possible to set a scope on a multi-essence Source or Flow, and apply that permissions downwards to all the Sources or Flows it collects.
+In addition, it should be possible to set auth_classes on a multi-essence Source or Flow, and apply that permissions downwards to all the Sources or Flows it collects.
-Similarly, scopes should be set by default on a Source (and apply to all Flows), but be settable on individual Flows as well for additional flexibility.
+Similarly, auth_classes should be set by default on a Source (and apply to all Flows), but be settable on individual Flows as well for additional flexibility.
 To avoid a complex traversal of potentially a large hierarchy (and to simplify the listing endpoints), it may be useful to denormalise the tag on write, writing it to all the Sources and Flows it would affect as well.

 As a result, the process of authorising a request is:

-1. Read the list of scopes assigned to the resource
+1. Read the list of auth_classes assigned to the resource
 2. Read the user's claimed scopes from their provided token
 3. Request a decision from the permissions system based on those data
-4. (Write requests only): Check whether the request would modify the special `scope` tag, and confirm the user has permission to make that modification
+4. (Write requests only): Check whether the request would modify the special `auth_classes` tag, and confirm the user has permission to make that modification
 5. (Flow segment write requests only): Check if the object already exists in the store using the `/objects` endpoint, and if it does, confirm the user would have access to read it
-6. (Write requests only): Propagate any changes to the `scope` tag to Flows and Sources collected by this one
+6. (Write requests only): Propagate any changes to the `auth_classes` tag to Flows and Sources collected by this one

 ## Where to Enforce Authorisation